 Bristol researchers lead new national guidance on how to stay fit and healthy

-Guidance on how the UK population can stay fit and healthy has been updated thanks to a major review led by the University of Bristol.
+Guidance on how the UK population can stay fit and healthy has been updated thanks to a major review led by researchers from the School for Policy Studies.

 Drawing on the most up-to-date scientific evidence for the benefits of physical activity, the revised guidelines emphasise the importance of building strength and balance for adults, as well as focusing on cardiovascular exercise.

-Led by Dr Charlie Foster, from the Centre for Exercise, Nutrition and Health Sciences at the University of Bristol, the review of the 2011 guidance involved over 500 academics, health professionals and members of the public from around the country.
+Led by Dr Charlie Foster, from the Centre for Exercise, Nutrition and Health Sciences in the School for Policy Studies, the review of the 2011 guidance involved over 500 academics, health professionals and members of the public from around the country.

 There is strong evidence that physical activity protects against a range of chronic conditions.
 Meeting the guidelines can reduce the risk of type 2 diabetes by 40 per cent, coronary heart disease by 35 per cent and depression by 30 per cent.